Beyond Wilson-Cowan dynamics: oscillations and chaos without inhibition: The model

 which can be understood as state variables for populations.
 Thus, the expected values of these variables describe the expected behavior of the network from a macroscopic point of view.
 We will use the system~\eqref{eq.microsystem} to find a dynamical system that describes the expected behavior of the network in that sense.

-Since it drastically simplifies the reduction of~\eqref{eq.microsystem} to the macroscopic point of view, we will assume that all parameters (the weights and transition rates) are constant over populations.
-However, we stress that this is not necessary: we could instead assume that parameters are independent random variables, identically distributed over populations---for details, see \cite[chapter 4]{painchaud_dynamique_2021}.
+Since it drastically simplifies the reduction of~\eqref{eq.microsystem} to the macroscopic point of view, we assume that all parameters (the weights and transition rates) are constant over populations.
+However, we stress that this is not necessary if populations are large: we could instead assume that parameters are independent random variables, identically distributed over populations, and the resulting macroscopic model would be the same.
+This more general approach, which is also much more technical, is discussed in appendix~\ref{sec.apx.construction}.

 Using the assumption described above, we see that the input in a neuron \(j\) of a population \(J\) becomes

 where we replaced \(W_{jk}\) with \(W_{JK}\) for \(k \in K\), as we assume that weights are constant over populations.
 To simplify notation, we will write such an input as